gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     }

     ```
    This is the method that we want to invoke whenever a sortable table header is clicked.
 The method receives one argument, which is a key for the header that was clicked, and it helps us identify which column the user wants to re-sort by.
 If table data is currently sorted by that column, we just reverse the sort order.
-If table data is currently sorted by a different column that than passed over to the method, we re-sort by the new column without changing the sort order.
+If table data is currently sorted by a different column than that passed over to the method, we re-sort by the new column without changing the sort order.
 Finally, we save re-sorted data, current sort column and sort order to component state.
-When React detects that the state has been updated, it automatically re-renders the `CountryTable` component for us.
+When React detects that state has been updated, it automatically re-renders the `CountryTable` component for us.

 3. The `handleSort()` method calls another method, `changeSortOrder()`, which isn't currently defined, and we need to fix this.
 Insert the following new method into the `CountryTable` class:
     ```javascript